Xe/site/static/resume/resume.md

 - https://christine.website/blog/olin-1-why-09-1-2018
 - https://christine.website/blog/olin-2-the-future-09-5-2018

 As of March 21, 2019, Olin is able to run binaries compiled with [Go 1.12.x WebAssembly support](https://github.com/golang/go/wiki/WebAssembly).
+Olin also is known to work on big-endian systems with no changes needed to source code or binaries.

 ### [ilo Kesi](https://github.com/Xe/x/tree/master/discord/ilo-kesi)